alptugan/blog-teaching/content/Research/AI GPT Prompts.md

 [51 Powerful ChatGPT Prompts for Academic Writing](https://www.learnprompt.org/chatgpt-prompts-for-academic-writing/)

+[GitHub - LouisShark/chatgpt\_system\_prompt: A collection of GPT system prompts and various prompt injection/leaking knowledge.](https://github.com/LouisShark/chatgpt_system_prompt/tree/main) Huge prompt for many contexts.

 ## Improve & Expand
+**AURE (UK English)**
+  The following text is the introduction section of my finished article.
+Rewrite the section in UK English in academic tone  to improve clarity and make it more comprehensive.
+Do not create bullet points or any other sub titles for the section.
+Use in text citations if required.
+Remove repeating arguments if they are unnecessary.
+Ask me questions to make it clear before providing the answer;

+**Check the text for grammar errors:** (American English) Check the following text for grammar errors and fix them according to academic American English tone.

 **template:**
 Fix grammar errors, rewrite and organise the text to provide academic clarity.
 Keep in-text citations, use UK English. do not split the response into different titles, subtitles.
 Do not create bullet points.
 Just provide paragraphs in a clear flow.